 Wheat Is Good For You!
 (But Not How You’re Eating It)

-Not one of them has restored us to health, and that’s because each one is underpinned by profit motives, rather than scientific evidence that manipulating macronutrients, eating specifically for your blood type, or putting your body into some kind of unnatural state is a positive way to live.
+Not one of them has restored us to health, and that’s because trends in the diet arena are typically driven by profit motives.
+They don’t rely on scientific evidence to back up claims that trendy practices like manipulating macronutrients, eating specifically for your blood type, or putting your body into some kind of unnatural state are positive ways to live.

 In this article:

-- The Advocacy Against Eating Wheat
+- Advocacy Against Eating Wheat

-- Why are Wheat Products Bad for You?
+- Is Wheat Bad for You?